nyhave/Stocks/README.md

 ## Web Demo

-The `docs/` folder now contains a small React web demo that can be served via GitHub Pages.
+The `docs/` folder now contains a lightweight React web demo that can be served via GitHub Pages.
+It now handles Firebase initialisation directly in the browser.
 If you replace it with a full React app, build it locally (for example with `npm run build`) and copy the static files into `docs/`.

+The old Flutter demo has been removed.
 If no build is present, the page shows a simple placeholder message.
 Integration with a Python backend will be added later.